 - 1. Clear definition of issues we have discussed and defined (D, V, S) (bob & alix) (Completed 3/14) (Transformed D & V content into FAST Template submitted 4/25.
 SCALING remains) - 2.
 Concise summary of industry efforts (who and what they are doing) (patrick) (Started 3/28; continue review in May) - a.
 Provide evaluation of pro's and con's of solutions reviewed (example Carequality, DirectTrust, etc.) and if they have a role moving forward with D, V, S scope - 3.
-Define regulatory barriers that exist currently and impact (bob & alix) (Completed 3/28 and transformed into FAST template; submitted 4/25) - 4.
-Define/propose standards efforts, regulatory efforts, and timelines, for future state - In conjunction with Patrick and Paul, define a future state and preferred technical solution - 6.
-To evaluate new regulatory efforts by ONC/CMS NPRMs and NCVHS (April focus) - 7.
+Define regulatory barriers that exist currently and impact (bob & alix) (Completed initial content 3/28 and transformed into FAST template; updated submission on 5/16 to include Scaling barriers.) - Define/propose standards efforts, regulatory efforts, and timelines, for future state - In conjunction with Patrick and Paul, define a future state and preferred technical solution - 6.
+To evaluate new regulatory efforts by ONC/CMS NPRMs and NCVHS - 7.
 Present findings to members of Steering Committee for feedback, as appropriate - 8.
 Identify "solutions" that would benefit from an industry driven review - 9.
 Propose industry leaders review findings, evaluate approach, propose final solution (architectural design pattern + standards)